 It is important to remember that you can fight and win against these charges or at very least end up with a plea bargain that minimizes the charges against you.
 Common defenses include having an item in the bottom of your cart that you meant to pay for, but simply forgot about or that you were stopped by security before leaving store property and that you were going to pay for the merchandise but you were denied the chance.

 Alternatively, the District Attorney has a new program for some petty theft cases where they offer a modified diversion program.
 The program requires the defendant to plead guilty, take a shoplifting class, then get charges dismissed.
-There is concern, however, that a plea of guilty still might create the perception on a background check that the person was, in fact, convicted of petty theft.
+There is concern, however, that a plea of guilty still might create the perception on a background check that the person was, in fact, convicted of shoplifting.

-Whatever the specifics of your shoplifting case, it is important you not speak with the police until you have your Vista theft lawyer present.
+Whatever the specifics of your shoplifting case, it is important you not speak with the police until you have your Vista shoplifting lawyer present.
 You can schedule a free initial consultation with Peter M. Liss by calling (760) 643-4050.

 Creative Commons Image by Kate*